Teen Week: Reception and legacy

 Following its release, Teen Week has been viewed as a milestone in digicore by audiences, and Zhang called it a "lodestar of SoundCloud's digicore scene".
 It was considered the 14th best hyperpop release of all time by The Line of Best Fit in 2022; Noah Simon said the EP was the first digicore release to set new standards and shape the sound of future projects in the genre.
 He lauded its ability to showcase the many key elements of the digicore sound, and felt Remover "perfected" them.
 He further stated, "It displayed the potential for what a digicore album could be.
 It was a full artistic statement, not just a loose assemblage of chaotic singles".
 In 2024, the staff from Paste deemed Teen Week the 37th best EP of all time.
 Leah Weinstein said that "every sound vies for your attention regardless of how many layers of bitcrushing it's been through".
-Business Insider's Kieran Press-Reynolds called it Remover's "first major break".
+Music critic Kieran Press-Reynolds, writing for Business Insider called it Remover's "first major break".
 Jordan Darville from The Fader described it as "a watershed achievement" in hyperpop and digicore and felt it stands out for merging genres to express teenage angst.